worldbank/wb-reproducible-research-repository/reproducibility_package_checklist.md

 ### The reproducibility package includes:

-* [ ] A link to the complete reproducibility package on either OneDrive or GitHub.
-The directory should include all the below components:

   * [ ] **Data**

     * All data files required for reproducibility verification should be included (for verification purposes only; see [here](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/guidance_note_wb.md) for publication guidelines and embargo options for reproducibility packages).
 The data should be provided in its original form.